 It’s that little bit colder and every fibre of my being wants to stay inside, but come rain or shine, the kids need entertaining.
 And you know what?
 It’s just that little bit easier outside.
 Whether it’s the fresh air, or the fact that when they’re shouting and running outdoors it’s swallowed up by nature (rather than echoed inside my head over and over), there’s nothing better than getting the kids out and about.
 In fact, there is… that moment when you pile back in; with red noses and tingly hands and toes from the cold, settle down and just relax.
 Peace, for the smallest of moments, and safe in the knowledge that they’ve had their hit of fresh air for the day!

 But when the weather’s horrid, how do you manage it?
 As tempting as it is to lock the doors and batten down the hatches for the colder months, you can have just as much fun (if not more) in the Autumn/Winter than you can in the summer heat.
 Here are some of my favourite ways to get toddlers and pre-schoolers out and about, whatever the weather.
-Just remember to pile on the hats and coats and reward with plenty of hot chocolate upon your return!
+Just remember to pile on the hats and coats and reward with plenty of hot chocolate upon your return to a nice warm home!

 Let’s start with puddle jumping.
 If there’s one thing that toddlers love to do it’s a good old splash.
 Hell, if it’s good enough for Peppa, it’s good enough for me.
 Waterproofs and wellies on, head for the nearest puddle-filled place (country lanes and parks are particularly good for them) and let them splash to their hearts content.
 As a word of warning, any puddle jumping walk will take approximately 50 billion times longer than a regular one so you don’t need to go far… even the garden is fine!
 No puddles?
 Head for leaves.
 As adults we don’t tend to do it but I’ve spent hours watching my smalls play with piles of leaves.
 See who can kick them the best, have a ‘leaf’ (snowball) fight or simply throw them up in the air like confetti… simple but perfect!